oroelants/zoho-crm-client-wrapper/README.md

 - change the stored environment variable `deal_status`
 - change the stored environment variable `campaign_type`
 - change the stored environment variable `filepath_upload`

+# Changelog

+## 1.4.2

+Change the `triggers` parameter when inserting/updating/deleting records to use array instead of bool.

+## 1.4.1
+Change the way the records are fetched.
+An optional bool reference can be used to stop the loop and return the 200 results, instead of getting the other records in case of "hasMoreResults".

+Using this option, the `page` parameter becomes mandatory.